aardouin/lazyTickets/README.md

 I assume you already have a backlog with the correct format.

-First you need to export this `backlog.numbers` into csv files
+First you need to export backlog sheet into a csv file

 Then you you must simply run
 ```bash